 In general most of the booster seats are for those children who are between four to twelve years of age, the height between 40 and 59 inches tall.

 Children who are less than 40 inches are very small to use booster seats, so they have to use a car seat.
-A car seat is defined as a child safety seat with an own seat belt system used for those children under the age of 4-6.
+A car seat is defined as a child safety seat with its own seat belt system used for those children under the age of 4-6.

 Many countries have laws that require the use of booster seats if parents don’t use a booster seat for their children then them to pay the penalty for breaking this rule.